 - Determine your arch height.
 If you see your entire footprint, you have a LOW arch.
 If you see half of your arch—like the typical "footprint in the sand" image—you have a MODERATE (normal) arch.
 If you see just your heel, the ball of your foot and almost none of your arch, you have a HIGH arch.

 - Repeat steps 3 through 6 for the second foot to confirm that your arch heights are the same on both feet.
-If they aren't, you may need insoles of different arch heights, which Tread Labs can accommodate.

 See examples of what the various footprints look like here: